When in limerence, some typical thoughts going through their mind could be:

 There may be a decrease in interest toward the limerent object and a return to one’s regular daily routine.

-Overall, they no more try to go above and beyond to please their partner.
-They may still feel affection for their partner, but it is no longer the all-consuming passion that they felt before.
+You may still feel affection for them, but it is no longer the all-consuming passion you felt before.

-They no longer have big changes in mood, becoming more present when together with their loved ones.
+Gradually, you no longer have big changes in mood.
+You start becoming more present when you’re with your regular relationships.

 As the intense emotions of limerence fade, people often start to question their feelings.